Magnetoconductivity of Dirac semimetals and chiral magnetic effect from Keldysh technique: Electron self-energy

 {We denote $g = w/\rho_0$.} The one-loop correction reads \( \hat G_1 = {\hbar^{-1}}\hat G\hat \Sigma\hat G, \) where \cite{Arseev2015}

 The Dyson equation allows to sum up diagram subseries

-The calculation given below implies the use of the LLL fermion propagator, which is valid if \(2|eB|\hbar >\mu^2\). {Besides we use property of Eq. (\ref{ee}), which allows us to express the series with the self - energy correction as
+In the strong magnetic field limit Eq.\eqref{EqApprMuB} we consider the LLL propagator.
+Besides, we use property of Eq. (\ref{ee}), which allows us to express the series with the self-energy correction as

 with